 Tuesday, October 12 • 10 a.m. – Noon

 THIS VIRTUAL EVENT IS OPEN TO THE PUBLIC.

 - Moderated by MWRD Board President Kari K. Steele.

 Learn the benefits of using sustainable resources like MWRD EQ Compost and EQ Biosolids, green infrastructures, alternative landscaping methods to remove unwanted vegetation, and how you can add sustainable resources into your landscaping projects.
 Our experts will share their tips, best practices, and success stories.
 You’ll even learn how we process our EQ Compost for beneficial reuse.

 Note: If you applied for our Sustainable Landscaping or Biosolids Beneficial Reuse Awards, you will be contacted if you are a winner.
 Good luck to all applicants.

 Welcome Remarks and Introductions, MWRD Board President Kari K. Steele (Moderator)

-Theresa Johnston received her Ph.D. in Environmental Toxicology from the University of Illinois at Urbana-Champaign.
-She earned a B.S. and M.S. in Natural Resources and Environmental Sciences with focuses in resource ecology, soil science, and urban ecology at the University of Illinois.
+Dr. Theresa Johnston is a Senior Environmental Soil Scientist at the MWRD.
+She received her Ph.D. in Environmental Toxicology from the University of Illinois at Urbana-Champaign.
+Dr. Johnston earned a B.S. and an M.S. in Natural Resources and Environmental Sciences with focuses on resource ecology, soil science and urban ecology at the University of Illinois.
 She spent time at McGill University and the U.S. EPA Atlantic Ecology Division for post-doctoral research before teaching at Loyola University Chicago for three years.
-Dr. Johnston now works in biosolids research and outreach as a Senior Environmental Soil Scientist at the MWRD.
+Dr. Johnston now works in biosolids research and outreach.
 Her research focus at the MWRD is application of biosolids and restoration of native soils using biosolids.